 Easy to play, the sport is popular with all ages, but especially so with adults and retirees who seek a sport that’s easy to master and less strenuous than traditional sports like tennis.
 Today, over 60 percent of active pickleball players are over the age of 60, but now many elementary and middle schools across the country teach the sport as part of their physical education classes, promising even more growth for the sport in the future.

 The rise in popularity of pickleball has led to a shortage of places to play the game in many areas.
 The USA Pickleball Association (USAPA) offers guidelines on pickleball court dimensions and other characteristics and new courts are being added in many communities.
 Still, with rapid growth in the sport, both outdoor and indoor courts are in heavy demand and short supply.
 While the number of facilities that host pickleball games has almost quadrupled since 2010, the number of players of the game has grown even more rapidly over this time period.
 For this reason, many pickleball communities are actively looking for new game facilities.
-For great year-round reliability and comfortable play, canvas covered structures like Allsite’s high quality open span tension fabric structures, can provide a great alternative to scarce outdoor courts.
+For great year-round reliability and comfortable play, fabric covered structures like Allsite’s high quality open span tension fabric structures, can provide a great alternative to scarce outdoor courts.

 Allsite structures already serve as sports facilities across the spectrum, including hosting tennis courts, indoor basketball, soccer and football facilities.
 They even provide a home to year-round swimming and recreation centers, and serve as inviting public venues for one-time professional sporting events.
 These pleasant indoor venues are great for league tournaments, club events, practices and lessons.
 They provide a year round home for play that will give your teams an advantage for both practice and playing time.